LittleChest/LeavesMC-Docs-TEST/README.md

 # Documentation

-Documentation for all projects made by The LeavesMC team.
+Documentation for all projects made by the LeavesMC team.

 ## Getting Started